 Tip:A property must have both Get and Set members.
 It is possible to use the ReadOnly or WriteOnly keywords to eliminate this requirement.

 Some properties in the .NET Framework are not meant to be assigned.
 For example the Count property on collections is not mutable.
 The ReadOnly modifier changes the Property type to only have a Get method.

-In this program, the Count() property returns a constant Integer.
-But Get could perform any calculation and return the value of a field.
-ReadOnly does not require a constant return value.
+Count:The Count() property returns a constant Integer.
+But Get could perform any calculation or return the value of a field.

 Caution:If we try to assign a value to Count, we get this error: "Property Count is ReadOnly."
 So don't do that.